CIN: L35923HR1950PLC001614 TO THE MEMBERS:-

-Particulars of the employees as required under section 197 (12) of the Companies Act2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and forming part of the Directors Report for the year ended 31st March2017 is annexed to this report and forms an integral part of this report.
+Particulars of the employees as required under section 197 (12) of the Companies Act2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and forming part of the Directors' Report for the year ended 31st March2017 is annexed to this report and forms an integral part of this report.

 None of the employees listed in the said Annexure is a relative of any Director of theCompany.
 Apart from Mr. Vikram Kapur President of Sonepat Unit Mr. Rajiv Kapur JointPresident of Sonepat Unit Mr. Gautam Kapur Joint President of Sahibabad Unit Mr. GirishKapur Joint President of Sahibabad Unit and Mr. Sanjay Kapur Joint President of MalanpurUnit none of the employees hold (by himself or along with his spouse and dependentchildren) more than two percent of the equity shares of the Company.

 DISCLOSURES UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013